Transition metal nitrate complex: Synthesis

 Many metals, metal halides, and metal carbonyls undergo similar reactions, but the product formulas can be deceptive.
 For example from chromium one obtains Cr(NO3)3(N2O4)2, which was shown to be the salt (NO+)2[Cr(NO3)5]2-.
 Nitrogen oxides readily interconvert between various forms, some of which may act as completing ligands.
-The redox reaction of nitrosonium and the metal can give rise to nitrogen oxide which forms strong metal nitrosyl complexes; nitronium ions (NO2+) are similarly obversed.
+The redox reaction of nitrosonium and the metal can give rise to nitrogen oxide which forms strong metal nitrosyl complexes; nitronium ions (NO2+) are similarly observed.

+In some cases, nitrate complexes are produced from the reaction of nitrogen dioxide with a metal dioxygen complex: